GuideDog-ETRI/gd_hri/ReadMe.md

     cd ..
     ```

-- To use yolo-v8 and rectify erp images (1.0.1 버전은 출력이미지를 정사각형으로 만드는 버그 있음. must use py360convert>=1.0.2)
+- To use yolo-v8.
     ```bash
     pip install ultralytics
-    pip install numpy==1.25.0
+    pip install numpy
     ```

 - (No more use) To use depth estimation